cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 ## Context

-See the [context for ADR-100][adr-100-context].
+See the [context for the Data Companion Push API (ADR-100)][adr-100-context].

-The primary novelty introduced in this ADR is effectively just a new gRPC API that allows an external application to influence which data the node prunes.
+The primary novelty introduced in this ADR is effectively a new gRPC API that allows an external application to influence which data the node prunes.
 Otherwise, existing and planned RPC interfaces (such as the planned gRPC interface) in addition to this pruning API should, in theory, deliver the same